REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

-C. Designation of Investigator.
-The Title IX Officer will designate at least one investigator to conduct a prompt, fair, and impartial investigation of the reported conduct and prepare a report of investigative findings (the “Investigative Report”).
-All investigators will be qualified and trained individuals employed by or engaged by the Conservatory for the purpose of conducting investigations under the GBM Policy.
-The Title IX Officer will provide the parties with the name of the person(s) assigned to investigate the reported conduct.
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Investigator(s), the parties shall inform the Title IX Officer (in writing) of any conflicts of interest with regard to the selected Investigator(s).
+The Title IX Officer will provide the Parties with the name of the person(s) assigned to investigate the reported conduct.
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the Investigator, the Parties shall inform the Title IX Officer in writing of any conflicts of interest with regard to the selected Investigator(s).
 The Title IX Officer will consider the nature of the conflict and determine if different individuals should be assigned as Investigator(s).
 The Title IX Officer’s decision regarding any conflicts is final.
 The Title IX Officer may consult with other Conservatory personnel to discuss any conflicts of interest.

-G. Other Informal Processes.
+g.
+Other Informal Processes.
 At any time prior to convening a Determination Panel, either party may request an informal resolution of a complaint rather than an investigation and/or hearing by contacting the Title IX Officer.
 The Title IX Officer will assess the request for informal resolution against the severity of the alleged violation and the potential risks to campus community members.
-All parties and the Title IX Officer must agree in writing to informal resolution for this option to be used.
+The Parties and the Title IX Officer must agree in writing to informal resolution for this option to be used.
 The Title IX Officer will designate a Conservatory representative or outside service provider to facilitate a dialogue with the parties in an attempt to reach a resolution.
-The Title IX Officer can end such a process if it becomes unproductive and/or abusive.
+The Title IX Officer, in consultation with the facilitator, can end such a process if it becomes unproductive and/or abusive.
 The allegation will only be deemed resolved when the parties expressly agree to an outcome that is acceptable to them and which is approved by the Title IX Officer in consultation with other appropriate Conservatory administrators.
 Either party may withdraw from the informal resolution process at any time.
 The informal resolution process will be conducted in accordance with procedures specified by the Title IX Officer, as determined in their sole discretion.

-E. Notification of Investigation Outcome.
-Not later than seven (7) business days after the Determination Panel’s determination, the Title IX Officer will inform the parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either party to appeal the result of the disciplinary proceeding.
+e.
+Notification of Investigation Outcome.
+Not later than seven (7) business days after the Determination Panel reaches a decision, unless there is good cause for additional time, the Title IX Officer will inform the parties simultaneously and in writing of (i) the outcome of the disciplinary proceeding; and (ii) the procedures for either party to appeal the result of the disciplinary proceeding.